 (d) If the relationship has terminated, the length of time since the termination.

-Because domestic violence offenses are not crimes by themselves, the penalties vary based on the underlying crime.
+Because of the fact that domestic violence offenses are not crimes in and of themselves, the penalties vary quite a bit based on the underlying crime in question.
 For example, if a person commits a misdemeanor assault against their spouse, he could be charged with DV-Assault.

-The first question that our clients have when they meet with us is usually, “How much jail time am I l looking at?”
-For whatever reason, many people come to us with the idea that they are legitimately facing the maximum for their charges.
+Whenever there is a domestic violence issue at stake, one of the most frequent questions that we are asked is, “How much jail time am I looking at?”.
+For whatever reason, many people come to us with the idea that they are legitimately facing the maximum sentence for their charges.
 Lawyers can have a tendency to freak people out.
 This is especially the case when a person is facing the criminal justice system for the first time.

 Here’s the straight story.
-Domestic Violence charges in Arizona are typically filed as class 1 misdemeanors.
-Most people who are charged with first offense misdemeanors do not face significant jail time.
-For example, anyone charged with a class 1 misdemeanor technically is facing six months in jail.
-A good person could meet with an attorney and walk away from that consultation thinking that six months is a realistic sentence for a domestic violence offense.
+Domestic Violence charges in Arizona are typically, and usually filed as class 1 misdemeanors.
+Most individuals who are charged with first offense misdemeanors do not face significant jail time.
+For example, anyone charged with a class 1 misdemeanor technically is facing up to six months in jail.
+A reasonable person could meet with an attorney and walk away from that consultation thinking that six months is a realistic sentence for a domestic violence offense.

-The reality, however, is that counseling and non-jail programs exist for many first time offenders.
-People who face significant jail time either have prior convictions or are accused of causing serious injury or were charged with the use of a dangerous weapon in Arizona.
-So if you are going to court for the first time ever and there are no other factors that make your case more serious (use of gun, knife or allegation of broken bones/choking/etc) then these classes may be available to you.
+The reality of the situation, however, is that counseling and non-jail programs are available for many first time offenders.
+Individuals who are facing significant jail time either have prior convictions or they are accused of causing serious injury or were charged with the use of a dangerous weapon in Arizona.
+So given this, if you are going to court for the first time ever and there are no other factors that make your case more serious (use of gun, knife or allegation of broken bones/choking/etc) then these classes may likely be available to you.

-Of course, as a domestic violence attorney in Phoenix, we have to caution you that every case is different.
+Of course, as a domestic violence attorney in Phoenix, we have to inform you and caution you that every case is different and depends on the circumstances and the facts of the case.
 We inform our clients that 10 identical cases in 10 different courtrooms would result in 10 different outcomes.
-The key to surviving a domestic violence charge is to not panic.
+The most significant key to surviving and pushing through a domestic violence charge is to not panic.
 If you are hearing from an attorney that you should hire them because you are facing six months in jail, take a deep breath.
 Ask the following question.
 “How many people have you ever seen sentenced to six months for my charges?”
 The answer will probably be “zero”.

-One advantage of coming to us is that we have former prosecutors, a former police officer and a former administrative law judge on our staff.
-We have seen thousands of domestic violence offenses over the years and we will always tell our clients the unvarnished truth about their situation.
-If you have a court date, come on in and we will give you detailed ideas on how to survive and potentially win your domestic violence case in Arizona.
+One advantage that our team here at Alcock possesses is that our team consists of former prosecutors, a former police officer and a former administrative law judge.
+Throughout the years here at Alcock and Associates, we have seen thousands of domestic violence offenses and we will always tell our clients the unvarnished truth about their situation.
+If you are facing domestic violence charges and have a court date, come on in and we will give you detailed ideas on how to survive and potentially win your domestic violence case in Arizona.

-Our lawyers understand that many innocent people are charged with domestic violence when they did nothing wrong.
-Many times the police arrive at the scene of a disturbance call and arrest first and ask questions later.
-Without question there is a preference to arrest men over women.
-Oftentimes the police will make an arrest based solely on the testimony of one witness versus the other.
+Here at Alcock and Associates our team of lawyers understand that there are many innocent people are charged with domestic violence when in fact they did nothing wrong.
+There are often times where the police arrive at the scene of a disturbance call and they arrest first and ask questions later.
+It is quite obvious that there is a preference to arrest men over women.
+Also police oftentimes will make an arrest based solely on the testimony of one witness as opposed to hearing both sides.

-The goal of our law firm is to win your case.
-If you are charged with a domestic violence offense, let us help you today.
+The ultimate goal of our law firm is to win your case.
+If you are charged with a domestic violence offense, contact us and let us help you today.
 Give us a call and allow us to work to develop constructive strategies to give you your life back.